priyanjali1024/JavaweatherApp/README.md

    git clone https://github.com/priyanjali1024/JavaweatherApp.git

 2. Compile the app:
 javac -cp ".;lib/json-20250517.jar" WeatherApp.java

 3. Run the app:
 java -cp ".;lib/json-20250517.jar" WeatherApp

 🧠 What I Learned

-    *How to use APIs in Java
+  1. How to use APIs in Java
-    *Building and validating URLs with URI and URL *Sending HTTP requests using HttpURLConnection
+  2. Building and validating URLs with URI and URL
+  3. Sending HTTP requests using HttpURLConnection
-    *Reading input streams using BufferedReader
+  4. Reading input streams using BufferedReader
-    *parsing JSON data in Java
+  5. Parsing JSON data in Java
-    *Using Git to track & push code to GitHub
+  6. Using Git to track & push code to GitHub

 🔗 Live Repository
     https://github.com/priyanjali1024/JavaweatherApp